 Scripted Showtime shows listed: The Affair, Californication, Dexter, Episodes, Happyish, Homeland, House of Lies, Masters of Sex, Nurse Jackie, Penny Dreadful, Ray Donovan, Shameless, and Web Therapy.

-Last updated: Most recent ratings for Penny Dreadful, Nurse Jackie and Happyish added.
+Last updated: Most recent ratings for Masters of Sex and Ray Donovan added.

 There’s lots of data that Showtime execs look at when deciding whether to renew or cancel a TV series.
 The ratings for initial airings don’t play as large a role as they do on commercial stations but they are still an indication of how popular a show is.
 Here’s an updated listing of Showtime’s recent/current primetime scripted shows.